A simple way to invest in real estate projects

 Real estate rental projects

-Funding raised in real estate rental projects is allocated to the purchase or installation of real estate with the purpose of renting out the premises.
+Funding raised in real estate rental projects is allocated to the purchase, development or reconstruction of real estate with the purpose of renting out the premises.
 Income is constantly generated from the rent, which covers the costs of the loan - i.e. interest is paid to investors.

 Real estate loans investment opportunities